 Our articles of incorporation permit us to issue an unlimited number of common shares and preferred shares, issuable in series, and our shareholders will have no pre-emptive rights in connection with further issuances of securities by us.
 Our directors have the discretion to determine the provisions attaching to any series of preferred shares and the price of issue of further issuances of our common shares.
 Also, additional common shares may be issued by us upon the exercise of outstanding stock options and warrants or the conversion of debentures.
 The issuance of these additional equity securities or the issuance of new stock options or warrants may have a dilutive effect on existing holders of our common shares and, as a result, the market price for our common shares could decline.
 The market price of our common shares could also decline as a result of future issuances by us in connection with strategic partnerships, or sales by our existing shareholders, or the perception that these sales could occur.
-Sales by our shareholders might also make it more difficult for us to sell equity securities at a time and price that we deem appropriate, which could reduce our ability to raise capital and have an adverse effect on our business.
+Sales by our shareholders might and ware adjust to raise capital and have an adverse effect on our our business.